 Taken for Granted

 One of the things we assume in life, like we assume we will be able to take our next breath, is our ability to choose from moment to moment what we will do.
-When someone takes that ability away from us we feel an innate sense of injustice, like we have been robbed of something that is rightfully ours to have.
+When someone takes that ability away from us we feel an innate sense of injustice, like we have been robbed of something that is rightfully ours.
 It is in the ability to make choices that all power lies.
 And you can quote me on that.
+Our right to choose for ourselves is everything.

 Origin of choice